Brexit advice for food businesses

 You can learn more about import and export controls at the Food Standards Agency.

 Logos on packaging will need to change.
-UK organise operators would not be permitted to use the EU organic logo (there will be a grace period to use up existing stock).
+UK organic operators would not be permitted to use the EU organic logo (there will be a grace period to use up existing stock).
 UK operators may continue to use their control body's logo.

-UK organic control bodies will need to apply to the European Commission, for recognition to be able to certify organic products for export into the EU.
+UK organic control bodies will need to apply to the European Commission for recognition to be able to certify organic products for export into the EU.
 These applications cannot be made until the UK becomes a third country (29 March 2019).
 Approval can take up to 9 months, so other alternatives are being explored.
 It is expected that a negotiation will be agreed which will allow free movement of organic goods between the EU and the UK.

 UK organic control bodies would be able to continue to certify UK organic operators for trade within the UK.

 The UK intends to continue to recognise countries currently equivalent to the EU.
 Therefore, import and export of organic goods to or from countries such as the USA, Canada, Japan and South Korea should only be minimally disrupted, if at all.
 It is also anticipated that the UK will continue to accept EU organic products, but this will be at the UK’s discretion.